aws-deepracer-community/deepracer-for-cloud/README.md

 * Robomaker and Log Analysis containers are extended with required drivers to enable Tensorflow to use the GPU.
 Containers are all pre-compiled and available from Docker Hub.
 * Configuration has been reorganized :
 	* `custom_files/hyperparameters.json` stores the runtime hyperparameters, which logically belongs together with the model_metadata.json and rewards.py files.
+	* `system.env` contains system-wide constants (expected to be configured only at setup)
-	* `current-run.env` contains user session configuration (pretraining, track etc.) as well as information about where to upload your model (S3 bucket and prefix).
+	* `run.env` contains user session configuration (pretraining, track etc.) as well as information about where to upload your model (S3 bucket and prefix).
 	* `docker/.env` remains the home for more static configuration.
 This is not expected to change between sessions.
-* Runtime storage: Uses `/mnt` to store robomaker files (checkpoints, logs); depending on setup these will normally be deleted between runs, but Azure and AWS provides 200+ GB free storage which is very suitable for this purpuse.
-Archiving of logs and additional checkpoint files required if desired.
-(Update: as of V2 this is less important as the robomaker is now cleaning up on itsown)
-	* Azure: Uses the normal temporary drive which is mounted on /mnt by default.
-	* AWS: Preparation scripts mounts the ephemeral drive on /mnt

 ## Requirements